WD-Leong/NLP-Seq-CNN/README.md

 ```
 python dialogue_seq2seq_cnn_test.py
 ```
 with the input phrase of your choice.
+In the scripts, a convolutional width (`kernel_size`) of 5 is set.

 Some of the Sequence-to-Sequence CNN Model is provided below:
 ```